yaqwsx/PcbDraw/doc/pcbdraw.md

 - `--mirror` Mirror the board
 - `--highlight COMMA SEPARATED LIST` Comma separated list of component designators to highlight
-- `--filter COMMA SEPARATED LIST` Comma separated list of component designators to show, if not specified, show all
+- `-f, --filter COMMA SEPARATED LIST` Comma separated list of component designators to show, if not specified, show all
 - `-v, --vcuts KICAD LAYER` If layer is specified, renders V-cuts from it
 - `--resistor-values COMMA SEPARATED LIST` Comma separated colon delimited